AnderwanSAM/AnderwanSAM/README.md

 Course projects: 	During my classes I built:

  * Chat applications (Java, Python)
  * An ATM simulator (C++)
  * A Card Game (C++),
  * A Sudoku Game (C++) and a variety of programs to solve problems such as stables marriages, ferry Loading, Knapsack using Data structures and algorithms in Java, Go, Prolog and Python.
  * Using Python, I also built various projects for Data science and machine learning and available libraries.
  * Image Search : (Python)Leverages AI and old techniques to perform text and image based search
- *	Current projects and courses:
  * Design of secure computer systems (Python),
  * Cryptography (Python) : Implemented cryptographs

 EXTRA-CURRICULAR ACTIVITIES :